-Of course, you want your home to be cool and comfortable during the dog days of summer.
+Of course, you want your home to be warm and cozy during the winter months, and cool and comfortable during the dog days of summer.

 But you also want to keep your energy bills under control.

 Or switch to fluorescent bulbs that screw into standard sockets.
-These bulbs give off a warmer light that's closer to the light of incandescent bulbs.
+The newer ones give off a warmer light that's closer to the light of incandescent bulbs.

-Lighten up on your interior decorating, too; Light colors for walls, draperies, rugs, and upholstery reflect light and can reduce the number of lamps needed to adequately light a room.
+Lighten up on your interior decorating, too: Pale colors for walls, draperies, rugs, and upholstery reflect light and can reduce the number of lamps needed to adequately light a room.

 Outdoors, replace incandescent lighting with high-pressure sodium or outdoor fluorescent bulbs for additional savings.

-If you keep range top burners and reflectors clean, they'll reflect the heat better and require less energy for cooking.
+These home energy saving tips make it easy to cook up savings in the kitchen.
+If you keep range-top burners and reflectors clean, they'll reflect the heat better and require less energy for cooking.

 If you cook with electricity, turn off the burners several minutes before the end of the allotted cooking time.
 The burners will stay hot long enough to finish the job without using any more electricity.